stufield/stufield/articles/naive-bayes-tech-note.md

 ```

 Bivariate plots of training data used to fit the two feature naïve Bayes
 model.

-Dotted lines are the class specific means of the model
+Left: dotted lines are the class specific means of the model
 parameters, points are colored by class.

-The non-linear Bayes decision boundary reflecting the $p = 0.5$ cutoff
+Right: non-linear Bayes decision boundary reflecting the $p = 0.5$ cutoff
-is represented by the “purple” dashed line.
+is represented by the "purple" dashed line.
 The green `X`’s represent
 the bivariate coordinates of samples 1–5.

 ![](figures/bayes-bivariate-decision-boundary-1.png)<!-- -->